Director of Student Success

-We are a group of caring people who strive daily to bring out the best in people, while uncovering strengths and skills, in order to build effective teams, cultivate compassion, and build emotionally resilient educators with a student-centered focus in order to transform students and teachers’ teaching and learning experiences.
+We are a group of caring people who strive daily to bring out the best in people while uncovering strengths and skills, in order to build effective teams, cultivate compassion, and build emotionally resilient educators with a student-centered focus in order to transform students’ learning experiences and teachers’ teaching experiences.
 Our team has provided some quick-reference guides, which you may access by clicking on the links below.
 Additionally, we welcome questions and feedback.
 Please feel free to reach out to us so we can support you.

 The Educational Services department covers a broad area of responsibilities.
 We have prepared the attached list of responsibilities below for each person assisting the department.
 Please refer to this when reaching out with specific questions, knowing that any of us will be happy to assist you with whatever needs you may have.

 All school districts are required to have a parent advisory committee.
 This committee is a group of parents from all schools who come together 4-5 times yearly to discuss issues relevant to our schools.
 Each school also sends one parent/guardian to participate on the larger district committee.